Last Updated 9/29/25

 Clear the Way for Supplementary Employment

 Before seeking outside employment, make sure it does not run afoul of the ethics rules.
-Many agencies with large numbers of unpaid employees have specifically designated ethics employees to remain at their posts to help their furloughed coworkers avoid running afoul of ethics rules.
+Typically, many agencies with large numbers of unpaid employees have specifically designated ethics employees to remain at their posts to help their furloughed coworkers avoid running afoul of ethics rules.
 Some have issued guidance which identifies certain kinds of work that can be done without seeking ethics approval.
 If you are uncertain, attempt to seek prior approval, check your agency general counsel’s office website, or search for official agency statements during the shutdown using the phrase “Outside Activity.”

 File for Unemployment Where Allowed